Skip to main content

 Agent payments

 Agents often need to pay for API access or services without a human in the loop.
-See Agent Payments for how to wire up HTTP 402 payment flows — including x402 and Tempo MPP — using Dynamic server wallets.
+Dynamic server wallets plug into HTTP 402 payment flows — including x402 and Tempo MPP — so the agent can sign, pay, and retry automatically.